quii/learn-go-with-tests/anti-patterns.md

 - What if the requirements expand?
 Translations for the emails?
 Sending an SMS confirmation too?
 Does it make sense to you that you have to change a HTTP handler to accommodate this change?
 - Does it feel right that the important rule of "we should send an email" resides within a HTTP handler?
     - Why do you have to go through the ceremony of creating HTTP requests and reading responses to verify that rule?

 **Listen to your tests**.
-Writing tests for this code in a TDD fashion should quickly make you feel uncomfortable.
+Writing tests for this code in a TDD fashion should quickly make you feel uncomfortable (or at least, make the lazy developer in you be annoyed).
 If it feels painful, stop and think.

 What if the design was like this instead?